zacherytcox/stelligent-u/03-iam/README.md

 an inline policy and a customer managed policy?
 What are the differences between a customer managed policy and an AWS managed policy?_

+> In the context of an IAM User or an IAM Role, there will not be a difference in their access nor how they are attached.
+The main difference will be how each type of IAM Policies are attached to IAM entities.
+Inline policies are custom IAM Policies that can only be attached to a single IAM entity, thus cannot scale.
+Customer managed policies are custom IAM Policies that can be attached to several IAM entities, thus scale very well.
+AWS managed policies are IAM Policies similar to Customer manaaged policies with the difference that AWS created/manages them on behalf of all of their AWS customers.

 #### Question: Role Assumption

 _When assuming a role, are the permissions of the initial principal